redFrik/udk09-Bits_and_Pieces/udk130530/README.md

 * try to change the places of the resistor and the ldr.
 What happens?
 * upload `analogInOut_serial` and look at the values in serial monitor.
 * calibrate by changing 2nd and 3rd value in map()
+* upload `smoothing` and check out how to make sensor readings less noisy.

 ![udkPwm](https://raw.github.com/redFrik/udk09-Bits_and_Pieces/master/udk130530/IMG_20130529_131247.jpg)